allainerain/insight-lab/README.md

 ## Getting Started with the Library

-The fastest and recommended way to learn about LIDA++'s capabilities is through the [LIDA+ and LIDA++ handbook notebook](notebooks/handbook/handbook.ipynb).
+The fastest and recommended way to learn about InsightLab's capabilities is through the [InsightLab handbook notebook](notebooks/handbook/handbook.ipynb).

 ## Library Methods